samlawski/codecookies/flask-2-tutorial/09-crud.md

   return
 ```

 You can just add it below the `save` method (but not inside of it).
 You may have already guessed.
-Just like `db.session.add(self)` **added** the current cookie object to the datbase session, `db.session.delete(self)` removes it from the session.
+Just like `db.session.add(self)` **added** the current cookie object to the database session, `db.session.delete(self)` removes it from the session.
 If you `commit` the session with the cookie object removed, it will also be deleted from the actual database.

 To test whether this function works, let's add another test.
 Back in **/app/tests/cookies/models.py** add: